Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 Mediation is the process whereby an independent third party (the mediator) acts as a facilitator between two or more parties who are involved in a dispute.

-People involved in a dispute may have to continue to live together, live near to each other, work together or just to see each other in their day to day lives.
+People involved in a dispute may have to continue to live near to each other or within the same household.

 It is important that they can face each other without the risk of further difficulty.